UPPS 03.02.01 - Reserves, Carry-Forwards, and Over-Expenditures

 specifies and explains Texas State University’s available funds targets.

-FUND ACCOUNTING, AVAILABLE RESERVES, AND METHOD OF FINANCE
+FUND ACCOUNTING, AVAILABLE RESERVES, AND THE PRIMARY FUND GROUP

 Texas State, like most universities, uses fund accounting to properly account for all financial resources received and used.
 Fund accounting classifies all resources into funds according to specific limitations placed on their use by the resource providers.